Dengue Fever Information

-By Art Ludwig, from an interview with Enid Garcia, Center for Disease control, Puerto Rico
+By Art Ludwig, from an interview with Enid Garcia, Center for Disease control, Puerto Rico, Jan 11 2003

 Summary: Dengue hemorrhagic fever is not particularly difficult to treat, nor that dangerous if your treatment is good.
 This document describes hard to find info for good monitoring and treatment.
 Print it out and take it with you to areas where dengue is endemic, for peace of mind to and as a quality control checklist for proper treatment in of dengue.
 Please link to this page to make it easier for others to find.

-My family and I came down with Dengue fever while working on water, sanitation and health care for an Indigenous community in Michoacan, Mexico.
+My wife and I came down with Dengue fever while working on water, sanitation and health care for an Indigenous community in Michoacan, Mexico.

 Search on the internet and it is easy to find out that if you've had dengue before, you're at higher risk for contracting dengue hemorrhagic fever (DHF) and dying a gruesome death.

-Numerous authorities give the excellent, but difficult to follow advice to:
+Numerous authorities give the excellent, but difficult to follow advice that boils down to:

 Well...the dengue mosquito bites primarily during the day, but if it's still hungry, it will bite at night, too.
 So, unless you leave and never come back, or you're in a bee keeping suit with DEET all over it, day and night (unlikely, considering most places where there is dengue it is hot), there is a good chance you might get bit again.